Sienna Miller: Other endeavours

-Modelling
+Modeling

 Before her professional acting career, Miller worked as a photography model.
 She signed with Tandy Anderson of Select Model Management London, and modelled for Coca-Cola, Italian Vogue, and posed topless in the 2003 Pirelli Calendar.
-She went on to grace the covers of Vogues American, British, Australian and Portuguese editions, as well as other international fashion magazines such as Nylon, Marie Claire, and Porter Edit.
+She went on to appear on the covers of Vogues American, British, Australian and Portuguese editions, as well as other international fashion magazines such as Nylon, Marie Claire, and Porter Edit.

 Miller signed a two-year contract with Madrid-based denim label Pepe Jeans London.
 The first ad campaign appeared on magazines in March 2006 and was shot by photographer Mikael Jansson and stylist Karl Templer.
 In February 2009, Hugo Boss Fragrances announced that she would be the new ambassador for their BOSS Orange women's perfume.
 In March 2016, she announced as the new face of Swedish fashion chain Lindex, starring in the 1970s-inspired Sienna Hearts Lindex spring campaign.
 Miller appeared as a guest at a Rome retro-styled dinner party in Gucci's Cruise 2020 campaign, which was directed and photographed by American film director Harmony Korine.

 Fashion design

-In 2007, Miller, along with her sister Savannah, a professional fashion designer, launched a complete fashion label.
-Called Twenty8Twelve, it gets its name from Miller's date of birth and is financially backed by Pepe Jeans.
-The sisters remained at the helm of the label until 2012 when they announced they were stepping down as co-creative directors.
+In 2007, Miller, along with her sister Savannah, a fashion designer, launched a complete fashion label.
+Called Twenty8Twelve, it gets its name from Miller's birthdate and is financially backed by Pepe Jeans.
+The sisters remained at the helm of the label until 2012, when they announced they were stepping down as co-creative directors.

 Charity

 Miller is the Global Ambassador for the International Medical Corps.
-She travelled with them to the Democratic Republic of the Congo in April 2009 and kept a blog about her experiences.
+She travelled with them to the Democratic Republic of the Congo in April 2009 and blogged about the experience.
 She also visited Haiti with the group after the 2010 Haiti earthquake.
 Miller also worked alongside Global Cool during their 2007 eco-friendly campaign.